fmhy/edit/File-Tools.md

 # ► File Hosts

-* **Note** - Keep in mind that it's **never** a good idea to upload personal files to file hosts, even if they claim to be encrypted. **Tag Information:** The size describes the file size limit only and the time describes file expiry.
-Most file hosts will only remove due to inactivity, i.e. days since last download/view.
-The download limit describes the maximum number of downloads allowed per file.
+* **Note** - Size is per file and time is after the last time someone downloaded the file unless specified otherwise.
+Also keep in mind it's NEVER a good idea to upload personal / private files to random file hosts, even if they claim to be encrypted.

 ***